-- Mnemonic component choices about artifacts - Ex: "Hmm.
-Should I use the ion cannon or laser?" - Attribute choices are more abstract regarding use: - Ex: "I should sneak past troll or take extra health" - Attribute balance harder (set of all problems) - But if can get approximate picture of better strategies, can tweak costs to get balance
+- Mnemonic to remember: - Component choices are about artifacts - Ex: "Hmm.
+Should I use the ion cannon or laser?" - Attribute choices are more abstract regarding use: - Ex: "I should sneak past troll or take extra health" - Attribute balance is harder (set of all problems) - But if can get approximate picture of better strategies, can tweak component costs to get game balance